Data protection, privacy and cybersecurity in London

 - Assisting Princess Yachts with its GDPR compliance project.

 Lewis Silkin LLP’s specialist areas of expertise include the data aspects of employment law, consumer and commercial law, defamation issues and advertising regulations.
 The group also has particular sector focuses including advertising, technology, sports, media, professional services, retail and hospitality sectors; clients include Viacom, Lush, Fulham Football Club, Cineworld Cinemas and Omnicom Group.
-Practice head Ellen Temperton is also a member of the employment group; other practitioners include Nathalie Moreno, who has experience in global data protection audits and compliance implementation programmes, and employment specialist Alexander Milner-Smith.
+The data and privacy group is jointly led by Bryony Long and employment specialist Alexander Milner-Smith; other practitioners include Nathalie Moreno, who has experience in global data protection audits and compliance implementation programmes.
 Former practice head Nick Walker departed and Simon Morrisey joined Eversheds Sutherland (International) LLP.

 ‘The Lewis Silkin team is brilliant in putting forward well-informed, thought-through and practical solutions to GDPR-related technical questions.
 Clients rate it very highly with respect to its knowledge of the law, the practicality of its advice and attention to client needs.‘